DilharaSannasgala/basic-react-calculator-app-coursera/README.md

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+At this point, you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Features

+- **Addition**: Add numbers.
+- **Subtraction**: Subtract numbers.
+- **Multiplication**: Multiply numbers.
+- **Division**: Divide numbers.
+- **Reset Input**: Clear the input field.
+- **Reset Result**: Reset the result to zero.
+- **Responsive Design**: Ensures the calculator is usable across different screen sizes.

 ## Learn More